-- Train employees on these BMPs, storm water discharge prohibitions, and wastewater discharge requirements. - Provide on-going employee training in pollution prevention.
+Train employees on these BMPs, storm water discharge prohibitions, and wastewater discharge requirements.

 Provided below are specific procedures associated with each of the minimum BMPs along with procedures for additional BMPs that should be considered if this activity takes place at a facility located near a sensitive waterbody.
 In order to meet the requirements for medium and high priority facilities, the owners/operators must select, install and maintain appropriate BMPs on site.
 Since the selection of the appropriate BMPs is a site-specific process, the types and numbers of additional BMPs will vary for each facility.